B. J. Young (basketball): Early life

 During his early high school years, Young's father, Floyd Bell, struggled to succeed in real estate.
 His mother, Charrallotte Young, who worked in several stores at a local mall, also wasn't bringing in a comfortable wage either.
 As a result, Young and his family were forced to move around a lot.
 Once Young settled into McCluer North High School in Florissant, Missouri, a suburb of St. Louis, he was able to finally show what he could do on the court.
 As a senior in 2010–11, he averaged 30.9 points, 6.3 rebounds and 4.3 assists per game while leading his team to a 5A State Championship and beating Bradley Beal and his Chaminade squad in the process.
 He was subsequently named North County Journal Male Athlete of the Year, team MVP and All-State.

 College career

 In his freshman season at Arkansas in 2011–12, Young earned SEC All-Freshman team honors as well as being selected in the second-team All-SEC by the league coaches.
 In 32 games (eight starts), he averaged 15.3 points, 3.1 rebounds, 2.3 assists and 1.2 steals in 25.2 minutes per game.

 In his sophomore season in 2012–13, Young was again selected in the second-team All-SEC by the league coaches.
 In 31 games (25 starts), he averaged 15.2 points, 3.5 rebounds and 3.4 assists in 27.9 minutes per game.

-On March 28, 2013, Young declared for the NBA draft, foregoing his final two years of college eligibility or ability to transfer to a real program like UNCW.
+On March 28, 2013, Young declared for the NBA draft, foregoing his final two years of college eligibility.